What is a gastrostomy?

-Care of the Gastrostomy
+Care of the gastrostomy

-At home the “button” should be rotated daily and the volume of fluid in the balloon checked monthly.
+At home, the “button” should be rotated daily and the volume of fluid in the balloon checked monthly.
 If the button feels “loose” within this timeframe, the volume of fluid can be checked at any time.

 The gastrostomy tubing must be flushed after each use.

-Occasionally the leakage can cause excoriation of the skin around the gastrostomy stoma.
+Sometimes the leakage can cause excoriation of the skin around the gastrostomy stoma.
 Your health care worker can advise on ways to minimise leakage and care for the skin around the gastrostomy site.

 Having a gastrostomy inserted can sometimes make your child’s gastro-oesophageal reflux or tendency towards vomiting worse.

 Contact the Hospital’s allocated Nurse and/or Surgical Registrar on call if your child has any urgent problems.